RozzumUnit6262/EclipseDungeon_RealFinal/README.md

 Author's note 2: Exception handling is not explicitly used, as most things that could break the core project already have built-in 'guards' against potential exceptions (eg. the project will not budge until one of it's commands is entered, and will realign itself if a loop or protocol (ex. player's health goes negative) occurs.

+Author's note 3: Generative AI was not used in the creation of the core project.
+It was, however, used to debug the JavaFX version of the project.